 Grind, sand or scour off the rust

-Remove rust with powerful chemicals...
+How to remove rust from metal with powerful chemicals…

 The old standby rust remover chemicals contain either phosphoric or hydrochloric acid to dissolve the rust.
 They’re harsh chemicals that give off some pretty intense fumes, so suit up with rubber gloves, goggles and a respirator.
 Find them in the paint department at any home center.
 You’ll also need an old paintbrush, a waste tub, a 3-in. putty knife and rags.